-One of the more common long-term complications of diabetes is diabetic renal disease ("renal" refers to the kidneys).
+One of the more common long-term complications of diabetes is kidney damage.
 Also known as diabetic nephropathy, this condition is a result of direct vascular abnormalities that accompany diabetes.
 Furthermore, diabetes mellitus is the main cause of end-stage renal disease (ESRD), the most advanced stage of kidney disease.

 Stages of Chronic Kidney Disease (CKD)

-There are sone of the progressive stages chronic of kidney disease.
+These are some of the progressive stages chronic of kidney disease.

 - Chronic renal insufficiency